urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/krivera.static-occupancy.md

 plogis(occ_error)
 plogis(det_error)
 ```
 How about **naive occupancy**?
 You may have heard of this term before and it simply means the raw estimate without accounting for imperfect detection.
 This is calculated by counting the number of sites where the species was observed and dividing that number by the total number of sites.
-Note that this value should always be smaller than the estimated occupancy.
+Note that this value should always be smaller than the estimated occupancy because it is not accounting for imperfect detection.

 ```R
 # Our naive occupancy